- Home

 - 12 New Year’s resolutions…that aren’t just for January

-For many of us, the start of a new year marks a new beginning and is a chance to reaffirm our goals and create new ones.
-Everyone’s goals will look slightly different and can be large or small, short-term or long-term.
-Some people may have places they’d like to visit, careers they’d like to pursue, or people they’d like to spend more time with.
-While others might want to break negative habits or work on improving their health.
+For many of us, the start of a new year marks a new beginning and a chance to reaffirm our goals and create new ones.
+Everyone’s goals will look different: they can be large or small and short-term or long-term.
+Some people may have places they’d like to visit or careers they’d like to pursue, while others have negative habits they’d like to break or skills they’d like to learn.

-However, research tells us that making resolutions can be the easier part; and that keeping them up throughout the year can prove a lot more tricky.
-A 2019 YouGov survey found that of the people who made New Year’s resolutions, only 24% of people kept all the promises they made to themselves that year.
+However, research tells us that making resolutions is the easier part, but keeping them up throughout the year can prove a lot more difficult.
+According to research, of people who made New Year’s resolutions in 2023, only 22% had stuck to them by February.

 Alpert suggested that rather than setting ourselves large, insurmountable goals that have the potential to overwhelm us, we could instead ask ourselves: “What do I need to do this week, what do I need to do over the next month or so, and what do I hope to accomplish over the next several months?”

-With this in mind, and with 2023 stretched out ahead of us, we’ve put together a list of 12 New Year’s resolution ideas – one for every month of the year.
+With this in mind, and with 2025 ahead of us, we’ve put together a list of 12 New Year’s resolution ideas – one for every month of the year.
 We’ll also look closer at where New Year’s resolutions came from in the first place, and offer a few tips on how to keep them.

-The earliest New Year’s resolutions are said to have been made by the ancient Babylonians, around 4000 years ago.
+The earliest New Year’s resolutions are thought to have been made by ancient Babylonians, around 4,000 years ago.
 They were also the first to hold recorded celebrations for the New Year – though, their new year began in mid-March during the crop planting season.

 During this time, they made promises to the gods to pay their debts and return any items they’d borrowed.
 It’s widely believed that these promises were a precursor to the New Year’s resolutions we know today.

-Ever since then, the first day of the year has become the traditional occasion for looking back at one’s past mistakes, and resolving to do better and be better moving forward.
-Though, instead of making promises to the gods, many people make promises to themselves and tend to focus on self-improvement.
+Ever since, the first day of the year has become the traditional occasion for looking back at past mistakes and resolving to do better next year.
+Though, instead of making promises to the gods, many people make promises to themselves.

 12 New Year’s resolutions - one for every month of the year

-For example, if you want to improve your general health, then you could start by improving your sleep, as this can increase your motivation in other health-related areas.
+For example, if you want to improve your general health, you could start by improving your sleep, as this in turn can increase your motivation in other health-related areas.
 Eating better and getting enough exercise is often more manageable if we feel rested.

-So, if you have lots that you want to achieve this year but you’re not sure where to start, then here’s what your 2023 New Year’s resolutions could look like…
+So, if you have lots that you want to achieve this year but you’re not sure where to start, here are some 2025 New Year’s resolution ideas…

 January

-Choose one physical health goal.
-Do you want to drop a little weight?
-If you do, then perhaps you could start by looking at small ways to increase your activity levels or incorporate more whole foods into your diet.
-Or, as previously mentioned, perhaps you want to focus on the quality of your sleep.
+Choose a physical health goal.
+Do you want to get fitter and healthier?
+If so, perhaps you could start by looking at small ways to increase your activity levels or incorporate more whole foods into your diet.
+You could also take a look at what health checks are available and make the appropriate appointments.

 February